GamingMakingDave/FiveM-GMD-Ambulancejob-Dispatch/README.md

  You can simply accept or decline your emergency calls via the Notify system.

+Also you can report off/on duty for this you need another script which I have adapted which follows.

 For this you need the T-Notify-System: https://github.com/TasoOneAsia/t-notify

 Also the bugging on the floor was fixed your medics get a 3D draw text where the person is lying.